Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 language_code | Data entry | The language spoken by the person.
 An example of an optional metadata field from the source data.
 Language codes can be obtained from [AustLang](https://collection.aiatsis.gov.au/austlang/search), [Glottolog](https://glottolog.org/) and [Ethnologue](https://www.ethnologue.com/). gender | Data entry | The gender of the person.
 An example of an optional metadata field from the source data. birthDate | Data entry | The birth date (year) of the person.
-An example of an optional metadata field from the source data.
+An example of an optional metadata field from the source data. isRef_specializationOf | Data entry | A reference to another Person entity, used for collections where a person appears more than once with different demographic info (e.g. a different age).
+In these collections, there should be a ‘canonical’ person for each participant and another Person entity each time they participate, with different ages or other statuses.

 <br>

 ### Objects

 An object is a single resource or a group of tightly related resources in a collection.
 For example, a work (document) in a written corpus, or the files associated with a dialogue or session in a speech study (recordings, transcriptions etc.).
+Some systems, such as PARADISEC, refer to Objects as Items or may use other terms.

 Column | Type | Description
 --- | --- | ---